tetsuo/tetsuo.github.io/articles/flixbox.md

 In the first 9 or 10 chapters, they explain the fundamentals.
 It starts with some background and motivation, then it first teaches you data types, then operators, how to write expressions in this language, control structures like for loops, then you learn functions and it shows you some examples of how to implement a linked list or something.
 Between chapters 10 and 13 there is some nonsense, and finally there is Chapter 14: Concurrency.

 This is actually the chapter that most people skip, also the most fun part of the book, since every language deals with concurrency in a different way.
-Some of them deal with it simply with mutexes, some use the actor model, atomic pointers, eventlets, greenlets, observable streams, goroutines...
+Some of them deal with it simply with mutexes, some use the actor model, atomic pointers, event emitters, greenlets, observable streams, gochannels...
 The list goes on.

 The irony is that many of these languages that provide _first-class_ support for concurrency are not even widely used in reactive domains where concurrency needs to be tackled the most, such as graphical user interface development.